fairDataSociety/FIPs/text/0062-graffiti-feed.md

 The Personal Storage write and read also must be consensual `4`.

-During the Personal Storage Topic (PST) construction, the only thing that has to be taken account is that the choosen Feed topic should not collide with other feed topic conventions.
+During the Personal Storage Topic (PST) construction, the only thing that has to be taken account is that the chosen Feed topic should not collide with other feed topic conventions.
 One simple solution is hashing the CPK (which is also the address of the content) with the GFT: `pst = keccak256(cpk + gft)`.

 Only missing part is the structure of the contributed information (which is the `GraffitiRecord` itself if `4` is not implemented).